ClassManager-PEI/ClassManager-microsite/src/documentation/Documentation.md

 - The system must be responsive and offer its main functionalities on mobile devices (Progressive Web App).
 - The parser must validate and normalize imported data, flagging any errors to the administrator.
 - The administrator must be able to approve or reject imported data before integration into the system.
+- The system must allow setting global academic periods and specific unavailability for schedules.
+- The system must allow authorized users to add, edit, and remove academic entities, including (but not limited to) subjects (UCs), teachers, groups/classes, and classrooms.
+- The system must allow for association between teachers and subjects and define teaching hours per class.
+# Non-Functional Requirements

+ - The system should integrate the University of Aveiro’s Idp, allowing users to securely log in using their institutional credentials.
+ - The interface should be intuitive, visually clear, and easy to use for secretaries, teachers, and students through the following of Nielsen’s 10 Usability Heuristics.
+ - All API endpoints should be protected against SQL injection, XSS and CSRF attacks through tools like OWASP ZAP.

 # Personas

 ## Secretary